hangfei/MachienLearning/README.md

 - Visualized sentiment analysis results
 - Enabled restaurants to improve their services via the feedback of low rating review

+Results:
+RMSE: 0.89
+(Off by at most half a star of the actual result for a review.)

 ##Installation instructions
 Matlab, and related packages